G0rocks/e-reader-or-book-bed-holder/README.md

 This design is inspired by the [Kindle / Ebook Holder for Ikea Bed Frames](https://www.printables.com/model/1387947-kindle-ebook-holder-for-ikea-bed-frames) by [@Franks3y_2334152](https://www.printables.com/@Franks3y_2334152) on printables.

+If you don't have access to a 3D printer, you can buy the physical product [here](https://teleportpod.com/portal/48fc27dd-05a8-40bc-9a51-8b122fed88c5?item=1981)

 ## 🧩 What's Included

 - 3D models designed in Freecad